 Clouds are very fun to paint as there is no set structure to them and they take on an infinite variety of forms.
 When practicing how to paint clouds and even working on painting realistic clouds.
 You can make them up!
 In fact, you more or less have to make them up even when plein air painting, as clouds change form so quickly.

 Now that you have your singular cloud painting under your belt.
-You are ready to create a full on, cloudy sky painting with multiple clouds in place!
+You are ready to create a full on, cloudy sky painting with multiple clouds in place.
+Which you can find the tutorial directly below!

 In the above tutorial you learned about what goes into creating a single cloud painting.
 Now, I will go over how to create a cloudy sky painting with multiple clouds!

-How to sketch out the cloudy sky painting composition
+How to sketch out your cloudy sky painting composition

 As always, it is important to sketch out your painting before starting.
 You want to capture the basic composition of your piece.